Texas Rollergirls: WFTDA competition

 At the Evansville D1 tournament in 2014, an upset loss to Windy City put Texas in the third-place game, which they won over Jacksonville Rollergirls 335-221 to finish in third.
 At championships in Milwaukee, Texas beat Angel City Derby Girls in their opening game but then lost in the quarterfinals to Gotham 163-117 to be eliminated.

 At the 2015 Dallas D1 Playoff, Texas knocked off Philly in the semifinals and then fell to Rose City Rollers 257-223 to finish in second.
 After narrowly beating Minnesota Rollergirls in the opening round, Texas lost in the quarterfinals to Victoria 181-85 to end their run.

 In 2016 Texas came close to upsetting London Rollergirls at Division 1 Playoffs in Montreal, ultimately falling 146-135 to finish second.
 At the 2016 championships, Texas knocked out Rat City in their first game but then lost their third-straight champs quarterfinal 186-172 to Rose City.

 At the 2017 Division 1 tournament in Dallas, Texas won their quarterfinal against Dallas Derby Devils 248-89 and their semifinal against Arch Rival Roller Derby 209-119, but lost the final game to Victoria 193-50 to finish in second place.
 At the 2017 championships, Texas won their opening game against Rat City 254-128 but lost their quarterfinal to Gotham in a last-jam comeback 148-145.
 Texas finished their weekend with a consolation round win over Minnesota, 280-153.

 In 2018, Texas was the top seed at the WFTDA Playoff in Atlanta and took first place with a 172-155 victory over Jacksonville; Texecutioner jammer Freight Train was named the tournament MVP.
 At Championships in New Orleans, Texas lost their quarterfinal to Gotham, and their consolation round game to Arch Rival.

+In 2019, Texas earned the top seed at the International WFTDA Playoffs in Winston-Salem, North Carolina, defeating 2×4 Roller Derby 143-58 in the semifinal before losing the gold-medal game to Angel City Derby 120-73 to take second place.
+At the 2019 International WFTDA Championships in Montréal, Texas lost their opening game to Philly Roller Derby 136-114 and dropped to the consolation bracket.

+WFTDA postseason tournaments were then placed on hold from 2020 through 2023 because of the COVID-19 pandemic.

+Competition resumed in 2024 under a new WFTDA regional competitive system.
+Texas hosted the North America-South Regional Championships in Austin on June 28–30, 2024; seeded second, the Texecutioners lost the third-place game to the Red Stick All Stars 257-91 to finish fourth, with the New Jax City Rollers of Jacksonville taking the regional title.